martynawieruszewska/finsight-fintech-analytics/README.md

 - schema and analytics validation,
 - index performance testing.

-Fraud labels are treated carefully because they are available only for a subset of transactions.
-Missing fraud labels are therefore not automatically interpreted as legitimate transactions.
+Fraud labels are available only for a subset of transactions.
+Missing fraud labels are therefore not interpreted as legitimate transactions.

+For machine learning, historical features are calculated before filtering observations by label availability.
+This allows previous observed transactions to contribute to transaction history without incorrectly assigning fraud labels to unlabeled records.

+## Reproducible ML Experiments

+The project separates the original ML feature set from later behavioral features.

+The original feature set is explicitly defined in Python so that earlier Logistic Regression and Random Forest experiments remain reproducible even when new features are added to the PostgreSQL feature view.

+New feature groups are introduced explicitly for individual experiments rather than automatically changing the input data used by previous models.

+Training and validation data are separated chronologically:

+- transactions before 2018 are used for training,
+- transactions from 2018 are used for validation.

+The training set uses deterministic undersampling of non-fraud transactions, while the validation set retains its naturally imbalanced fraud distribution.

 ## Setup